Expect More Than STEM

 What is STREAM?

-St. Francis of Assisi Catholic School in Bend offers rigorous academic standards.
-We provide the highest level of technology available, including SMART boards, Ipads, and Chromebooks in every classroom.
+St. Francis of Assisi Catholic School offers rigorous academic standards.
+We provide the highest level of technology available, including SMART Boards, and Chromebooks in every classroom.

 In Reading and Math, 92% of our students, including those on individualized learning plans, meet or exceed the Oregon State Standards.

 A major focus of the school is Science and Engineering.
-Students enjoy the school’s state-of-the-art lab to learn about Earth/Space Science, Life Science, and Physical Science.
-Along with meeting and exceeding the Oregon State Standards for each discipline, a special emphasis is placed on using the Scientific Method to complete activities in the laboratory.
-Each year, students compete in the Bend Research Inventerprise Contest to engage them in the Engineering Design Process.
-Sixth and seventh-grade students attend OMSI Outdoor Science Schools to give them a hands-on, interactive experience.
+Middle school students enjoy the school’s state-of-the-art lab to learn about Earth/Space Science, Life Science, and Physical Science.
+Along with meeting and exceeding the Oregon State Standards for each discipline, a special emphasis is placed on using the Scientific Method to complete activities.
+Each year, students compete in the Bend Research Inventorprise Contest to engage them in the Engineering Design Process.
+Sixth through eighth grade students attend OMSI Outdoor Science Schools to give them a hands-on, interactive experience.

 Additionally, students learn about the biology of plants and good stewardship of the earth in the expansive school garden.

-Students practice service and social justice in relationships, from the donation of the garden proceeds, and in grade level service projects.
-Respect for others, morals, and virtues are all practiced at here.
+Students practice service and social justice in relationships, from the donation of the garden proceeds, to grade level service projects.
+Respect for others, morals, and virtues are all practiced here.
 Prayer is taught as the development of a personal relationship with God finding His beauty in the world around us.

 Class sizes do matter.
-With a 16-1 average student/teacher ratio, our students do not get lost in the crowd.
+With an 11:1 average student/teacher ratio, our students do not get lost in the crowd or fall through the cracks.
 We provide a fun, safe, nurturing environment where children love to spend their day.